kusao-7/CauMonServer/README.md

-# CauMon: An Informative Online Monitor for Signal Temporal Logic
+# CauMon: A Tool for Online Monitoring against Signal Temporal Logic

-This repository is for the artifact evaluation of the paper ""

 ## Run in your local machine